vertelab/odootools/README.md

- odooaddons                | Updates addons_path with all project according to ODOOADDONS defined in odoo.tools odooadminpw               | view master password odoocheckmodule           | lists databases that use a module (eg odoocheckmodule sale) odoofind *pattern*        | find patterns in odoo-core source code
+ odooaddons                | Updates addons_path with all project according to ODOOADDONS defined in odoo.tools odooadminpw               | view master password odoocheckmodule           | lists databases that use a module (eg odoocheckmodule sale) odoocreatetestdb <database name> <input file or stdin> | Creates new database without e-mail-settings for outgoing mail odoofind *pattern*        | find patterns in odoo-core source code
  odoogitclone *project*    | clones and installs projects from githuh (vertel-projects)
  odoogitpull    | does a *git pull* for every project in ODOOADDONS